waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pikachu Movement:** Pikachu is a walkable object.
 If Pikachu is directly adjacent in the direction of movement, and you are not already facing it, the first button press will only turn to face it.
 A second press is needed to move onto its tile.

 ### New Battle Mechanics Discovered
-- **'No Will to Fight' Mechanic:** A Pokémon with very low HP may refuse to be switched into battle.
+- **'No Will to Fight' Mechanic:** A fainted Pokémon cannot be switched into battle.
+Observed on T29329 with SPOONBENDE.
 - **No Blackout on Loss (Rocket Hideout/Silph Co.):** Losing a battle inside a Team Rocket controlled area does not cause a blackout.

 ### General Mechanics